Bashiho/TeamIGS/README.md

 # Then, we need to run some commands

-# Start by making and deploying migrations.
-This will initialize our database with the parameters given by
-# the models defined in the program
-# Making migrations
+# We'll start by running our server once
+python manage.py runserver

+# From there, we will get a warning about undeployed migrations
+# Simply run the command provided to migrate
+python manage.py migrate

+# If for whatever reason this doesn't work, we can make the migrations
+# again and deploy them
 python manage.py makemigrations

-# Deploying the migrations
 python manage.py migrate
+# formatted as: sqlmigrate appName migrationName
 python manage.py sqlmigrate TeamIGS 0001

-#Then, create an admin account
+# After migrating, create an admin account
 python manage.py createsuperuser
-# You will be prompted for a username, email, and password, simply fill out these bits of information.
+# You will be prompted for a username, email, and password, fill out these fields as you are asked to

 # Then, to run the server locally and test that everything is working,
 python manage.py runserver
 ```

 From here, there will be a url provided in the console.
 It will look something like this:\